pavelmc/bitx40/tx_meter_mod.md

 * If your voltage is to low replace the resistor in parallel with the winding on the toroid for one with a higher value and repeat the loud speaking and voltage check, you will see how the voltage is going up; repeat until your voltage is between 4 and 5 volts.
 * In the step above if you don't get enough voltage even without the resistor you need to change the toroid or add more turns to it.

+## R in parallel? ##

+I used a R of 270 ohms in parallel with this toroid, but experimenting I can live also with 3 turns and 47 ohms in parallel also, so you need to adjust for your particular toroid windings and resistor.

 ## Note ##

 After measuring my toroid, I get this data: (for reference)